catka/m2gi-mobile/README.md

 It should be noted however that the free subscription for positionstack.com doesn't not use a TLS handshake call.
 For production, a paid subscription would be needed (or it could easily be replaced by another API).

-A lat and long (GeoPoint in firebase) and an address.
-A user can save a todos